vanniktech/lint-rules/README.md

 - **DefaultLayoutAttribute** - Flags default layout values that are not needed.
 One for instance is the textStyle="normal" that can be just removed.
 - **InvalidImport** - Flags invalid imports.
 One example is com.foo.bar.R.drawable.
 Instead just the generated class R should be imported and not R.drawable.
 Also you should never import anything that's in an internal package.
 - **InvalidSingleLineComment** - Single line comments should always be sentences.
 They're part of the code and hence they deserve as much detail and respect as code.
-- **InvalidString** - A translation string is invalid if it contains new lines instead of the escaped \\n or if it contains trailing whitespace.
+- **InvalidString** - A translation string is invalid if it contains new lines instead of the escaped \n or if it contains trailing whitespace.
+- **LayoutFileNameMatchesClass** - Layout file names should always match the name of the class.
+FooActivity should have a layout file named activity_foo hence.
 - **MatchingMenuId** - When the layout file is named menu_home all of the containing ids should be prefixed with menuHome to avoid ambiguity between different menu files across different menu items.
 - **MatchingViewId** - When the layout file is named activity_home all of the containing ids should be prefixed with activityHome to avoid ambiguity between different layout files across different views.
 - **MissingXmlHeader** - An xml file should always have the xml header to declare that it is an xml file despite the file ending.